Mateusr337/roadmap-backend/Estep 2: Operating System (OS).md

 **Device Controllers**

 Device drivers are software modules that can be plugged into an OS to handle a particular device.
 Operating System takes help from device drivers to handle all I/O devices.

+## **What is computer networking?**

+Computer networking refers to interconnected computing devices that can exchange data and share resources with each other.
+These networked devices use a system of rules, called communications protocols, to transmit information over physical or wireless technologies.

+## **What is network topology?**

+The arrangement of nodes and links is called network topology.
+They can be configured in different ways to get different outcomes.
+Some types of network topologies are:

+**Bus topology** ⇒ Each node is linked to one other node only.
+Data transmission over the network connections occurs in one direction.

+**Ring topology** ⇒ Each node is linked to two other nodes, forming a ring.
+Data can flow bi-directionally.
+However, single node failure can bring down the entire network.

+**Star topology** ⇒ A central server node is linked to multiple client network devices.
+This topology performs better as data doesn’t have to go through each node.
+It is also more reliable.

+**Mesh topology** ⇒ Every node is connected to many other nodes.
+In a full mesh topology, every node is connected to every other node in the network.